freekode/freekode.github.io/_posts/2015-01-27-game-of-life.md

 title: Game of Life
 ---

 Some time ago there was a task for the new job, task make my own implementation the Game of Life.
-And I have done it. <a href="http://game-of-life.freekode.org/" target="_blank">Try it</a>.
+And I have done it.

 Hotkeys:
 <ul>